 Permission to reproduce previously published material must be obtained in writing from the copyright holder (usually the publisher) and acknowledged in the manuscript.

 Presentation of ManuscriptsStatistics - Standard methods of presenting statistical material should be used.
 Where methods used are not widely recognised explanation and full reference to widely accessible sources must be given.

 Abbreviations - Avoid the use of abbreviations unless they are likely to be widely recognised.
 In particular you should avoid abbreviating key concepts in your paper where readers might not already be familiar with the abbreviation.
 Any abbreviations which the authors intend to use should be written out in full and followed by the letters in brackets the first time they appear, thereafter only the letters without brackets should be used.

 Exact p values should be given to no more than three decimal places.Wherever possible give both point estimates and confidence intervals for all population parameters estimated by the study (e.g. group differences, frequency of characteristics).

 Identify the statistical package used.Word lengths

 Contemporary Issues - 2,000-2,500 words.Contemporary Issues should consist of editorial-style.
 No abstract is required, but Keywords and up to 8 references should be included (following the style as outlined in this Guide).
+References and Keywords are included in the word count.
 Contemporary Issues should be submitted online in the usual way for the journal.